 Our dental hygienists are highly trained and participate in continuing education to stay up to date with the latest techniques in gum disease management.
 They can halt the progression of the disease using various procedures.
 We are committed to improving your oral health and compassionate about providing the personalized care you need to enjoy long-term gum health.

 The first step is to determine the stage of your gum disease and if there is any tissue damage.
-Dr. Huckin will evaluate the current condition of your gums and recommend the most suitable treatment options.
+Dr. Huckin will evaluate the current condition of your gums and recommend the most suitable dental services.
 Our treatment options include:

 - Scaling and root planing: Following a thorough cleaning, scaling and root planing is a procedure to remove plaque from the deep pockets where tooth roots may be exposed.
 This removes bacteria that has found its way deep into the gum line, which could be causing your symptoms.

 - Oral surgery: If your gum tissue is extensively damaged, Dr. Huckin may suggest an oral surgery to restore your smile.

 - Antibacterial rinse: To prevent gum disease from returning, Dr. Huckin may recommend that you incorporate an antibacterial rinse into your dental hygiene routine.
 This extra step can be the difference between improving the long-term stability of your gum health.

 If you experience chronic gum disease, Dr. Huckin can assist you in coming up with a treatment plan.
 We suggest our patients visit us every six months, though we may ask you to come in more often so that we can keep a close eye on the health of your gums.
 Additionally, you should always contact our office to schedule an appointment if you suspect you are experiencing the early signs of gum disease.